LokiMidgard/AutoInvoke.Generator/readme.md

 - You can control wich type of types shold get called.
 E.g. by defaurd no calls are generated for abstract classes.
 But you can overide this setting
 - The anotated method can be static
-- The return type can be void or Task.
-Tasks will be awaited.
+- If the anotated method has parameters the generated method has the same parametrs
+- If the return type is not `void` the generated methods returntype is an array of the return type of the attributed method

 ### Limitations
-- Currently Selfreferencing generic types are not supported.
-E.g. you can't get all Types `T` that implement `ICompalable<T>`.
-  You can however get all types that implement `ICompalable<Foo>`
+- Only one Typeparameter is supported you can't do somthing like `Foo<T1,T2>() where T1: IComparable<T2>`
-- You can't call static classes.
+- You can't call static Types.
 Generics do not allow this.

-### Possible Featurs
-- Support selfreferencing Types
-- Allow other return types and return an array of the results.